baligar/gan_audio_localization/README.md

 Overlaying the signals to aid visual comparison.
 <img src="samples_0.png"/>

-Example of a bad prediction:
+Example of a sub-optimal and conservative prediction:
 <img src="false_pred.PNG"/>